inspec/inspec-aws/docs/resources/aws_network_firewall_rule_groups.md

 # aws_network_firewall_rule_groups

-Use the `aws_network_firewall_rule_groups` InSpec audit resource to test properties of a multiple AWS Network Firewall Rule Group.
+Use the `aws_network_firewall_rule_groups` InSpec audit resource to test properties of multiple AWS Network Firewall Rule Group.

 Use the AWS::NetworkFirewall::RuleGroup to define a reusable collection of stateless or stateful network traffic filtering rules.